MengZe404/MengZe404/README.md

-### I'm a Maths Student, Tech Enthusiast, Newbie Programmer and ASIAN!
+### I'm a Maths and Data Science Student, Tech Enthusiast, Researcher and ASIAN!

-- 🌱I’m currently working on my first large scale project - OpenRevise
+- 🌱I’m currently working on various research projects related to FinTech, LLM and Machine Learning.

-- 👯 I’m looking to collaborate with other talented programmers
+- 👯 I’m looking to collaborate with other talented programmers and researchers.

-- 🥅 2022 Goals: Finish the project & Be good at maths!
+- 🥅 2023 Goals: Publish research paper in top tier conferences/journals and get accepted for postgraduate studies.

-- ⚡ Fun fact: I love music and maths :xD
+- ⚡ Fun fact: Being a young student graduating from undergraduate studies at the age of 20, I wish to complete my PhD degree in 24.